NREL/OpenStudio-server/.github/ISSUE_TEMPLATE.md

 opened and add any clarifying information to the issue with precedence.

-Should you believe that the issue you're opening classifies as a bug, please fill out the BUG REPORT INFOMATION form listed below.
+Should you believe that the issue you're opening classifies as a bug, please fill out the BUG REPORT INFORMATION form listed below.
 Should you not provide this information within two weeks the issue will be closed until the information is provided, at which point the issue will be re-opened and addressed.